colinwilson/lotusdocs.dev/content/docs/guides/features/feedback-widget.md

 - **Google Analytics v4** via [Custom events](https://support.google.com/analytics/answer/12229021)
 - **Plausible Analytics** via [Custom event goals](https://plausible.io/docs/custom-event-goals)

-The above events send visitor interactions from the Feedback Widget to the analytics service.
+The above events send visitor interactions from the Feedback Widget to the corresponding analytics service.

 When enabled, the widget appears at the bottom of every content page.
 Once a visitor answers the initial call-to-action ('**Was this page helpful?**') **Yes** or **No**, a positive or negative feedback form is presented.